100mslive/100ms-docs/common/faq.md

 ### Is there a way to mute a participant using a server-side API?

-You need to follow the below steps to achive this:
+You need to follow the below steps to achieve this:

 1. Create another role in your template by disabling audio publish strategies, for example: no-audio.
 You can either use the [create a role API](/server-side/v2/policy/create-update-role) or templates page on [dashboard](https://dashboard.100ms.live/dashboard) to do this.
 2. On click of a button from the UI, you need to trigger the [update-peer server side API](/server-side/v2/active-rooms/update-a-peer) or [Change role client-side API](/javascript/v2/features/change-role) to change the role of the particular participant (peer) to no-video role to disable audio.

 ### Is there a way to disable video for a participant using a server-side API?

-You need to follow the below steps to achive this:
+You need to follow the below steps to achieve this:
 1. Create another role in your template by disabling video publish strategies, for example: no-video.
 You can either use the [create a role API](/server-side/v2/policy/create-update-role) or templates page on [dashboard](https://dashboard.100ms.live/dashboard) to do this.
 2. On click of a button from the UI, you need to trigger the [update-peer server side API](/server-side/v2/active-rooms/update-a-peer) or [Change role client-side API](/javascript/v2/features/change-role) to change the role of the particular participant (peer) to no-video role to disable video.

-### Can you explain the differences between the hls recording and beam recording webhook events?
+### Can you explain the differences between the HLS recording and beam recording webhook events?

-HLS recording events are related to the recording enabled for Interactive live streaming (HLS) sessions, whereas beam recording events are only applicable to recording enabled for external streaming (RTMP) or browser recording for webRTC sessions.
+HLS recording events are related to the recording enabled for Interactive live streaming (HLS) sessions, whereas beam recording events are only applicable to recording enabled for external streaming (RTMP) or browser recording for WebRTC sessions.

 Please check the below links for more information:
 1. [Interactive live streaming (HLS)](/javascript/v2/foundation/live-streaming)